Rashi - Gochara - Bhava - Graha - Ratna - Nakshatra - Amsha - Varga

 The urge to self-destruction may manifest as a cycle of religious initiations that are consciously intended to destroy outdated layers of the ego-personality (8th-from-1st) and replace old structures with new identity. bhava-8 = initiation and rebirth.

-If the graha in occupation and also the bhava-pati are well-disposed, the native may enjoy a lifetime of tantric initiations which result in magnificent liberation from material attachments.
-The native may be judged a failure by those lacking eyes to see the value of such a profoundly transformative process.
+If the graha in occupation and also the bhava-pati are well-disposed, one may enjoy a lifetime of tantric initiations which result in magnificent liberation from material attachments.
+One may be judged a failure by those lacking eyes to see the value of such a profoundly transformative process.

 For the native who does not cling to the past and who embraces the prospect of total destruction as the only possible condition of total rebirth, bhava-8 is a site of shocking transformation leading to magical empowerment.